 When you have a problem and you're stressed, keeping a journal can help you identify

 what’s causing that stress or anxiety.
-Then, once you’ve identified your stressors,
+Once you’ve identified your stressors, you

-you can work on a plan to resolve the problems and, in turn, reduce stress.
+can work on a plan to resolve the problems and reduce your stress.